ShubhangiMore0402/Project1-MADE/project/project-plan.md

 Main Question:

  What is the relationship between electricity consumption and greenhouse gas emissions, measured in grams of CO₂ equivalent per kilowatt-hour (gCO₂eq/kWh), and how can this understanding inform strategies for reducing emissions in the context of climate change?

 Project Overview:

  The project aims to analyze and visualize greenhouse gas emissions associated with electricity consumption.
-It will utilize open          datasets to explore the amount of greenhouse gases emitted per unit of electricity consumed, considering both direct and life-            cycle analysis emission factors.
+It will utilize open datasets to explore the amount of greenhouse gases emitted per unit of electricity consumed, considering both direct and life-cycle analysis emission factors.
 The project will be self-organized and will use static datasets that are licensed under an open data license.

 Datasources